About Radiation Oncology at AMC

-Radiation oncology is a subspecialty of oncology.
-Not all tumors are treated the same way.
-In fact, there are three types of treatment modalities used to treat tumors.
-They are surgery, radiation and systemic treatment (chemotherapy and immunotherapy) in the treatment and eradication of tumors.
+Radiation Oncology, a subspecialty of Oncology, uses radiation therapy to complement surgery and systemic treatments (chemotherapy and immunotherapy) in the treatment and eradication of tumors.
 Although some tumors may be best treated with only one of these modalities, many tumors, both malignant and benign, are best treated with a combination of these modalities.
 AMC’s collaborative and comprehensive Oncology teams will make sure your pet receives the best oncology care possible.

-All tumors can potentially be treated with radiation therapy but not all tumors respond the same to radiation and recommended treatments will, therefore, depend on the anatomical location, the type of tumor, the anticipated behavior of the tumor and prognosis, the overall health status and patient medical history as well as many other factors.
+All tumors can potentially be treated with radiation therapy, but not all tumors respond the same to radiation and recommended treatments will, therefore, depend on the location of the tumor, the type of tumor, the anticipated behavior of the tumor and prognosis, the overall health status of the patient, and other factors.

 Tumors frequently referred for radiation therapy include: